AppWorks-School/Blockchain-Resource/section3/UniswapV2Practice/README.md

 # UniswapV2Practice
-We have 4 practices and 2 discussions in `UniswapV2Practice`.t.sol`, follow the instructions in the comments to pass the test.
+In `UniswapV2Practice.t.sol`, we have four practices and two discussions.
+Please follow the instructions provided in the comments to successfully pass the tests.

 Reference:
 - UniswapV2-core: https://github.com/Uniswap/v2-core